Perfect game (bowling): Televised 300 games

 A handful of 300 games have been broadcast on live TV.
-Grazio Castellano of Brooklyn, New York was the first to roll a 300 game on live television.
+Grazio Castellano of Brooklyn, New York, was the first to roll a 300 game on live television.
 This occurred on October 4, 1953, during an Eastern All-Star league session in Newark, New Jersey.
 (Castellano is a member of the United States Bowling Congress Hall of Fame.)
 A more recent example came in October 2006, when England's Paul Moor became the first man to register a score of 300 in the Weber Cup (the first 300 on live British television), the annual Europe versus America team challenge event.
 Australian Jason Belmonte became the first bowler to ever roll a 300 game in the televised finals of the World Tenpin Masters, defeating Moor in the 2007 event.
 Tommy Jones had shot a perfect game in each Weber Cup from 2007 to 2009.
 Shota Kawazoe has rolled back-to-back 300 games on live Japanese television.

 A bowler that bowls a perfect game on a televised PBA Tour event receives a $10,000 bonus, although the PBA and/or its sponsors have occasionally offered as much as a $1 million bonus for a player that bowls a 300 game in selected televised events.
-Through June 2022, there have been 34 televised 300 games in title events on the PBA Tour, and two more on the Senior PBA Tour.
+Through June 2023, there have been 35 televised 300 games in title events on the PBA Tour, and two more on the Senior PBA Tour.
 The first 300 game in a televised PBA event was rolled by Jack Biondolillo in the opening match of the 1967 Firestone Tournament of Champions finals (broadcast by ABC).
 This was also the first nationally televised broadcast of a perfect game.
-The most recent perfect games in a U.S. telecast of a PBA Tour event happened in the PBA Tour Finals, on June 5, 2022, on CBS Sports Network, when Kyle Troup (Group A Stepladder Semifinals, second game vs Kris Prather) and Jason Belmonte (PBA Tour Finals, first game vs Dom Barrett) both rolled the 33rd and 34th 300 games on the same day respectively.
-It was the first time that the accomplishment happened twice in the same day at a televised event.
+The most recent perfect game in a U.S. telecast of a PBA Tour event happened in the PBA Tour Finals, on June 25, 2023, on CBS Sports Network, when Jason Belmonte (PBA Tour Finals, second game of Group 2 stepladder finals vs. Kris Prather) rolled the 35th PBA televised 300 game.
+Belmonte became the first bowler to bowl three perfect games on television.